andlo/mycroft-skills-list-gitbook/skills/irc-skill.merspieler.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 # irc-skill
 ### _irc-skill.merspieler_
 ## About:
 Mycroft skill that lets you use IRC via voice commands.
 This skill is not considered done.
-_NOTE_: Developent has been currently stoped due to personal reasons.
+NOTE: Developent has been currently stoped due to personal reasons.
 Merge Requests will still be accepted.

 ## Skill information:
 **Github:** | [https://github.com/merspieler/irc-skill](https://github.com/merspieler/irc-skill)